A note on terms:

 Cancer Research UK has more detailed information about how lifestyle factors affect your risk of breast cancer.

-Our health information carries the PIF TICK quality mark, so you can be assured it is reliable and trustworthy.
+Our health information has the PIF TICK quality mark, so you can trust and rely on it.

 We updated this information in April 2024.
 We will look at it again in April 2027.